 Paris – We have talked about Paris for the longest time – Nathan is so passionate about wanting to go!
 Since the kids have gotten a bit older and taken more of an interest in famous places and facts, it has become a topic of conversation for them too.
 After seeing both Ratatouille and Ballerina, it was a done deal – they wanted to see the Eiffel tower!
 And so next month, the first leg of our holiday will be exploring Paris (as well as the war graves at Normandy and a long weekend in Vendee on the west coast of France).

-I hoped that perhaps I might finally see Pompeii (a childhood dream) but as we looked into it, I felt this overwhelming sense of wanting to take Ethan and Megan with us too, and as we want a kid free anniversary trip – that aint happening this year!
-Instead we have decided to go to Lisbon!
-The weather is still lovely in October and it also has the balance of beach and a beautiful city break!
+I hoped that perhaps I might finally see Pompeii (a childhood dream) but as we looked into it, I felt this overwhelming sense of wanting to take Ethan and Megan with us too, and as we want a kid free anniversary trip – that ain’t happening this year!
+Instead we have decided to go to either Istanbul or Krakow!
+We initially thought about Lisbon, especially because one of my US friends will be there in October too, but the prices have rocketed and we’re not so sure now.
+It’s a cool place for a family holiday and as we started planning we concluded that we also want to go somewhere that we wouldn’t naturally take the kids in the next couple of years and is a bit unique for a 10 year Anniversary Trip – we feel either Istanbul or Krakow tick all these boxes as well as being affordable.

 Hamburg – you may (or not) remember that Nathan I had a fab trip a couple of years ago to Hamburg in Germany and instantly knew we wanted to return with the kids.
 The Christmas market and festive lights are beautiful and the railway and chocolate museum were super interesting and amazing.
 We plan to go right before Christmas as our something to share gift/daddy’s bday this year.
 The kids don’t know yet and we don’t plan on telling them until the day before when Santa drops off an early gift!
-Hamburg/Germany is cheap in the Winter time and very very pretty!
+Hamburg/Germany is cheap in the Winter time and very very pretty, but this also might just be a pipe dream and one we tick off next year!

-On our UK Travel list this year is a camping trip with friends to the Yorkshire dales in July (we can’t wait for the mayhem to ensue) and a weekend together in Cromer.
-I have been talking recently about another weekend in Edinburgh too as I would like to catch some of the fringe festival this year, but that is a massive maybe!
+On our UK Travel list this year is a camping trip with friends to the Yorkshire dales in July (we can’t wait for the mayhem to ensue) and maybe a weekend together in Cromer.
+I have been talking recently about another weekend in Edinburgh too as I would like to catch some of the fringe festival this year, but that is a massive maybe and unlikely.

 We love the Yorkshire Dales and I am excited to go with friends – as are the kids.
 Camping is an excellent way to get away on a budget and just like last year when we had a night away in the Peak District so we could visit Bakewell and Chatsworth, it is such a fun adventure and way to see places you might otherwise not be able to afford.
 With our village friends camping trip, we are already planning our activities and who is cooking (which is apparently me – every night!) and it is very exciting to think about all of the fun we will have in a tent for 4 days for £100!

-Next year we are already talking about the possibility of New York and Poland, but for now we are looking forward to camping with pals, exploring Paris, Normandy and being in France for the first time, as well as Hamburg and a couples break in Lisbon!
+Next year we are already talking about the possibility of New York, lake Garda again or croatia and Poland (if we don’t go this year), but for now we are looking forward to camping with pals, exploring Paris, Normandy and being in France for the first time, as well as maybe Hamburg and a couples break somewhere quirky!